Achievable logoAchievable logo

 An investor purchases 100 shares of MNO Fund at $50 per share on February 10th.
 On April 20th, the shares are sold for $28 per share.
 On May 5th, the investor buys 100 shares of MNO Fund at $30.

-The wash sale rule applies to repurchases of the same security, or even a similar security.
-The IRS refers to these as “substantially identical securities.”
+The wash sale rule applies when repurchasing the same security, and it can also apply to a similar security.
+The IRS calls these “substantially identical securities.”
 For stock, this includes:

 • Convertible securities